dschoeneborn/CwPhase10/README.md

 PhaseTen is a JEE implementation of the well known card game [Phase 10](https://en.wikipedia.org/wiki/Phase_10).
 The idea behind PhaseTen was to provide the classic Phase 10 game with some extras to players all around the world from there PC.

 ## Gameplay
 The gameplay of PhaseTen is as simple as the original one.
 As for Phase 10 the goal for PhaseTen is to absolvate all 10 Phases with a minimum of negativ poins.
+One of the biggest improvements is that you can now play Phase 10 alone.
+For that purpose PhaseTen provides an artificial intelligence.
 A detailed gameplay description in german language is provided at the [wiki](https://github.com/dschoeneborn/CwPhase10/wiki/Spielkonzept).

 [TODO] Fancy video